Fabulously camp, completely non-PC, rollickingly ridiculous.

 Musical number highlights include the aforementioned 'Spooky Mormon Hell Dream' (featuring appearances from Lucifer himself as well as Hitler, Darth Vader and Jeffrey Dahmer), 'Turn It Off' (an upbeat musical handbook about ignoring any sinful feelings one might have) and 'Hasa Diga Eebowai', translating to 'F...
 You God' and sung in a cheerful, tribal manner – making it all the more hilarious.

-With a return Brisbane season just announced for 2020, it's clear that 'The Book Of Mormon' is a show that is showing no signs of stopping and, for that matter, no signs of presenting itself as a production that aims to offend for the sake of offending.
+It's clear that 'The Book Of Mormon' is a show that is showing no signs of stopping and, for that matter, no signs of presenting itself as a production that aims to offend for the sake of offending.

 There's a method to this madness, a method that has made it one of the most successful musicals of all time.
 Give it a chance...
 You'll see why.